marcwright/cloud-computing-essentials/TraditionalToModernContainerization/PracticalLab-ProvisionResourcesAndDeployAContainerizedApplication.md

     If you are on windows, [this direct link](https://aka.ms/installazurecliwindows) will download the MSI Installer, which you can run to install the Azure CLI on your machine.

-    Sign in to your Azure account by opening a browser to the [azure portal](https://portal.azure.com):
+    If you are not already signed in, sign in to your Azure account by opening a browser to the [azure portal](https://portal.azure.com):

     ```https
     https://portal.azure.com